blog posts

 Using many plugins

-Use a light template to prevent the site from slowing down
+Use a light template to prevent the site from slowing down.

-Use of nulled plugin and template
+Use of a nulled plugin and template

 Use of inappropriate hosting